SmartCredit-io/doc/README.md

 SmartCredit.io is an AI-driven self-custodial neobank.
 SmartCredit.io has 20'000 registered users.

 Platform offers:
-- Fixed-term, fixed-interest-rate collateralized loans for the borrowers
+- Fixed-term, fixed-interest-rate collateralized loans for the borrowers via https://smartcredit.io
-- Personal Fixed Income Funds for the lenders
+- Personal Fixed Income Funds for the lenders via https://smartcredit.io
-- Effective use of Collateral via the Positions Monitoring System
+- Effective use of Collateral via the Positions Monitoring System via https://smartcredit.io
 - AI-driven predictive Crypto Fraud Score - free to use for everyone via https://smarttrust.io
 - AI-driven Crypto Trust Score - for crypto lenders via https://smarttrust.io
 - AI-driven Continuous Transaction Monitoring for the wallets, exchanges and payment processors  - for all crypto service providers(via https://smarttrust.io)
 - Fiat on-ramp/off-ramp (via https://www.mtpelerin.com)
-- AI API and Borrow/Lend SDK's integrations for other wallets and platforms
+- AI API and Borrow/Lend SDK's integrations for other wallets and platforms via https://swagger.smarttrust.io
-- Staking and Rewards for the users
+- Staking and Rewards for the users via https://smartcredit.io

 SmartCredit.io focus is on offering self-custodial solutions which are regulatory compliant.
 See more at: https://learn.smartcredit.io/regulations.